 - Chew food with your mouth closed / don't talk while chewing food

 For this project, choose only these kinds of true commonly shared norms to violate.
 Do not simply engage in 'crazy' behavior.
 However, keep in mind that you are not limited to the examples listed above.
 Come up with as many of your own commonly shared social norms to add to this list.

 The purpose of this lab activity is to engage the student in observations and activities which heighten awareness of conformity to social norms.

 Create a list of at least ten (10) simple social rules or norms.
 You may use some of the norms listed above, but try to come up with at least 5 of your own for your list of at least 10.
 Pick at least three of the listed norms to actually violate in a public setting.
 Then just do it!

 This is not an easy activity for most to do.
 I am trusting on the honor of your word that you did, in fact, complete this activity.

 - Violate your three norms in a public setting, in the clear presence of others.

 - Your audience should be made up of strangers, not friends and relatives.

-- Avoid simply doing "crazy behavior" like rolling around on the floor at the grocery store.
-Rather, choose behaviors that are not just crazy, but violate social rules like asking a stranger in line at the bank a very personal question like "how many times have you been married?"
+- Avoid simply doing crazy 'behavior' like rolling around on the floor at the grocery store.
+Rather, choose behaviors that are not just crazy, but violate social rules like cutting to the front of a line in a fast-food restaurant or sharing personal (but inoffensive) details of your life with a stranger.

-- Unless you really get into some trouble, try to avoid rationalizing the violation after doing it.
-That is, unless you really need it to get out of trouble, avoid saying "This is just an experiment I'm doing for my psychology class."
+- Unless you really get in a bind, try to avoid rationalizing the violation after doing it.
+That is, unless you really need it to get out of trouble, avoid saying "This is just a project I'm doing for my psychology class."
 Instead, once you've violated the norm, just turn and walk away.

 - List the 10 social norms you outlined before completing the activity.

-- Which three did you actually violate in a public setting?
+- List the three norms you actually violated in a public setting.

 - Briefly explain what happened in each of the three norm violations.
 How did you do it and what reaction did others seemed to have?